seasonedchaos/seasonedchaos.github.io/_posts/2023-09-27-Part-I-A-Sprinkle-on-Monsoons.md

 ---
 layout: post
-title: Part I&#58; A Sprinkle on Monsoons
+title: Part I&#58; A Sprinkle of Monsoon Magic
 description: What’s the first thing that comes to mind when you hear “monsoon”?
 Typically, we associate monsoons with rain… and lots of it.
 tags: [monsoons, climate, seasonal, ENSO, IOD]
 comments: true